 The late October 2022 fuel scarcity was a surprise to Peruvians as it occurred just months after Petroperu held a publicized ceremony, attended by the leader of Spain´s Tecnicas Reunidas –the engineering company doing the refinery´s work--, to mark what was billed as the beginning of the process to restart Talara.
 The plant had been shut for an extended period, since 2019 according to Petroperu´s former general manager Hugo Chavez.

 To face the late October 2022 crisis, Peruvian President Pedro Castillo´s government had to part from $1 billion as well as put an additional guarantee of $500 million.
 The $1.5 billion covers only the immediate, fixing Petroperu´s urgent obligations to pay fuel imports and get them.
 Castillo had named Campodonico as president of the board of Petroperu in April 2022.

 The amount is hefty considering Peru´s total GDP in 2021 was $220 billion.
 The Peruvian proposed 2023 budget, for all areas, including all health, education and defense, only reaches $56 billion.
 And the need for funds will resurface if the refinery isn´t restarted soon, Campodonico alerted.

-One way to measure the magnitude of the challenge for the Peruvian government is by comparing the extraordinary, unforeseen expense with the cost of supporting Peru´s biggest university, the state-run San Marcos university that as of 2020 had about 37,000 students in total and is free of tuition, including for medical and law degrees.
+One way to measure the magnitude of the challenge for the Peruvian government is by comparing the extraordinary, unforeseen expense with the cost of supporting Peru´s oldest state-run San Marcos university, that as of 2020 had about 37,000 students in total and is free of tuition, including for medical and law degrees.